 - Apply aloe vera lotions that have soothing effects.

 - Use Tylenol or aspirin for pain or corticosteroid creams to relieve pain, redness, and itching.

 - Prednisone pills can be prescribed for severe reactions.

 Drug treatments are usually not necessary because skin rash and other symptoms usually disappear on their own in seven to 10 days if preventive measures are applied.

-However, if the steps of prevention are not effective, a doctor may decide to prescribe a medication, such as a corticosteroid cream, to reduce inflammation and to control rashes.
+However, if the steps of prevention are not practical, a doctor may decide to prescribe a medication, such as a corticosteroid cream, to reduce inflammation and control rashes.

-For patients extremely sensitive to the sun, doctors can even prescribe azathioprine to suppress the immune system.
-Those people who can not be treated with phototherapy can receive hydroxychloroquine, thalidomide, beta-carotene or nicotinamide.
+For patients susceptible to the sun, doctors can even prescribe azathioprine to suppress the immune system.
+People who can not be treated with phototherapy can receive hydroxychloroquine, thalidomide, beta-carotene, or nicotinamide.